derHowie/scrollsync/README.md

 ## Usage

-Scrollsync fires events based on the positioning of a collection of specified elements with respect to the browser window.
+Scrollsync fires events based on the positioning of a collection of elements with respect to the browser window.

 ```clojure
 (:require [reagent.core :as r]